mathieudelehaye/FintechModeler/README.md

 The application is deployed on Azure: https://nice-mud-07fe6b603.4.azurestaticapps.net/

-A financial and fintech application developed with:
+It is a financial and fintech application developed with:
 - C++ (calculation and pricing)
 - Python (data analysis)
 - C# with ASP.NET (REST API backend)